Winds-AI/langchain_python_expense_tracker/README.md

 Try these examples:

+### Text Input Examples

 - "Lunch 250 at SpiceHub yesterday"
 - "Bus fare 45 to office this morning"
 - "Movie tickets 120 for Avengers"
 - "Electricity bill 90 for this month"
 - "Coffee and pastry 15.50"

+### Voice Input Examples

+You can also record audio and the app will transcribe it automatically:

+- "Spent 250 rupees on lunch at SpiceHub yesterday afternoon"
+- "Paid 45 rupees for bus fare to office this morning"
+- "Bought movie tickets worth 120 rupees for Avengers"
+- "Electricity bill came for 90 rupees this month"
+- "Had coffee and pastry for 15 rupees 50 paise"

+### Gujlish Examples

+The app supports Gujarati-English mixing:

+- "20rs na padika" (20 rupees worth of snacks)
+- "kaale bus ma 15 rupiya" (15 rupees for bus yesterday)
+- "lunch 250 SpiceHub ma" (250 rupees lunch at SpiceHub)